 The methods in the arts_scat SingleScatteringData class enable the calculation of the single scattering properties, and the output of the SingleScatteringData structure in the ARTS XML format (see example file).
-The main methods are:- missing from the dictionary, default parameters are used.
-This is a little dangerous - I might disable the defaults.
-After initialisation these parameters (eg: "equiv_radius", "aspect_ratio",...) can be changed by modifying the params member dictionary, although I prefer to create a new SingleScatteringData object for each set of parameters.
+The main methods are:-

-- calc(): calculates the phase matrix, extinction matrix, and absorption coefficient vector - file_gen(filename): outputs the single scattering data to filename in ARTS XML format - generate(): performs calc() and file_gen with a filename generated from particle parameters
+- calc(precision=0.001): calculates the phase matrix, extinction matrix, and absorption coefficient vector.
+The optional argument precision determines the precision of internal T-matrix and numerical integration (only for ptype = 30) computations.
+The precision parameter is recorded in the output XML file. - file_gen(filename): outputs the single scattering data to filename in ARTS XML format - generate(precision=0.001): performs calc() and file_gen with a filename generated from particle parameters